Jaihsun/Wild-Atlantic-Surfing/README.md

 - Create animation zoom in feature on the hero images for each webpage.
 - Write over the hero images some useful information about the site.
 - Align navigation bar to the right of screen.
+- Possibly a google maps showing the locations of the beaches etc.

 ## Technologies Used